iSci-3A12/climate-change-assignments/assignment-instructions/a2-climate-data.md

 <img src="Slide3.png" alt="Line graph demonstrating how to create an anomaly" width="700" style="border: 1px solid darkgrey">

 ## 9. Demo
 I've carried out this demonstration using Google Sheets, though the process would be mostly similar in MS Excel.
 If you would like to see a video showing the same steps in Excel, please let me know.
-This demonstration is a couple of years old and shows data downloaded in 2021; however, the datasets and methods demonstrated here are still relevant.
+This demonstration is a couple of years old and shows data downloaded in 2021; however, the datasets and methods demonstrated here are consistent, and the shortlink shown in the video will take you to the same updated spreadsheet as the shortlink shared below.
 <br>
-To follow along with this demo, please make a copy of the demo station data by clicking this link: [https://bit.ly/CC2021-CDADemo](https://bit.ly/CC2021-CDADemo).
+To follow along with this demo, please make a copy of the demo station data by clicking this link: [https://bit.ly/CC-CDA-Demo](https://bit.ly/CC-CDA-Demo).

 <iframe height="540" width="853" allowfullscreen frameborder=0 src="https://echo360.ca/media/2b5888b9-220b-49b7-a8e0-e9d470a2e6ff/public?autoplay=false&automute=false"></iframe>

 **If you are having issues playing the video, use [this link](https://echo360.ca/media/2b5888b9-220b-49b7-a8e0-e9d470a2e6ff/public) to view it in Echo360.**

 ### 9.1 Additional tips
-The *Useful Information* tab of the [demo data sheet](https://bit.ly/CC2021-CDADemo) contains a few useful spreadsheet equations for this assignment.
+The *Useful Information* tab of the [demo data sheet](https://bit.ly/CC-CDA-Demo) contains a few useful spreadsheet equations for this assignment.
 I've pasted them below for reference:

 |                                                       Operation                                                       |               example formula              |                                                                                                                                   Formula Explained                                                                                                                                   |
 |:---------------------------------------------------------------------------------------------------------------------:|:------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|